 - Wilson's disease

-Parkinson’s disease (PD) is a degenerative disease of the nervous system that causes impaired or involuntary movements and can affect behavior, mood and other non-motor functions of the body.
-PD is a progressive disease, meaning it worsens over time.
+Parkinson’s disease is a degenerative disease of the nervous system that causes impaired or involuntary movements and can affect behavior, mood and other non-motor functions of the body.
+Parkinson's disease is a progressive disease, meaning it worsens over time.
 Diagnosis usually occurs after age 55, though early onset at a younger age is also possible.

 Parkinson's disease is caused by the progressive loss of a certain type of neuron cells in the brain.
 This results in a shortage of the chemical messenger called dopamine, which is important for controlling the body’s motor functions.